Neo-Luddism: Philosophy

 Neo-Luddism calls for slowing or stopping the development of new technologies.
 Neo-Luddism prescribes a lifestyle that abandons specific technologies, because of its belief that this is the best prospect for the future.
-As Robins and Webster put it, "a return to nature and what are imagined as more natural communities".
+Academics Kevin Robins and Frank Webster put it as "a return to nature and what are imagined as more natural communities".
 In the place of industrial capitalism, neo-Luddism prescribes small-scale agricultural communities such as those of the Amish and the Chipko movement in Nepal and India as models for the future.

 Neo-Luddism denies the ability of any new technology to solve current problems, such as environmental degradation, nuclear warfare and biological weapons, without creating more, potentially dangerous, problems.